Yaddalapalli-Charan-Kumar-Naidu/ResumeCraft_frontend/README.md

 resumes effortlessly.

 Features:

     =>Allow users to choose from various pre-designed resume templates.
     =>Enable users to input their details (e.g., education, experience, skills) through a user-friendly form.
     =>Provide real-time previews of the resume while editing.
-    Offer features to download the resume in PDF format or share a link directly.
-    =>Allow registered users to save and manage multiple resumes.
+    =>Offer features to download the resume in PDF format or share a link directly =>Allow registered users to save and manage multiple resumes.